LLNL/UnifyFS/docs/testing.rst

 Determines whether any ``<example-name>-posix`` tests should be run since they require a real mountpoint to exist.

-This envar defaults to ``yes``.
-However, when ``$UNIFYFS_MOUNTPOINT`` is set to a real directory, this envar is switched to ``no``.
-The idea behind this is that the tests can be run a first time with a fake mountpoint (which will also run the posix tests), and then the tests can be run again with a real mountpoint and the posix tests won't be run twice.
-This behavior can be overridden by setting ``UNIFYFS_CI_TEST_POSIX=yes|YES`` before running the integration tests when ``$UNIFYFS_MOUNTPOINT`` is set to an existing directory.
+This envar defaults to ``no``.
+Setting this to ``yes`` will run the posix version of tests along with the regular tests.
+When ``$UNIFYFS_MOUNTPOINT`` is set to a existing directory, this option is set to ``no``.
+This is to allow running the tests a first time with a fake mountpoint while the posix tests use an existing mountpoint.
+Then the regular tests can be run again using an existing mountpoint and the posix tests won't be run twice.

 An example of testing a posix example can be see :ref:`below <posix-ex-label>`.